 Except for policy changes to ensure compliance with changes in the law that are adopted within the ninety (90) day window, for a policy change to be made effective prior to July 1 of the following fiscal year, a vote must be taken of the appropriate PPC.

-If, by a majority vote, the affected personnel approve, the policy becomes effective as of the date of the vote, unless otherwise specified by the Board in requesting such vote.
+If, the affected PPC approves the earlier effective date by a majority vote, the policy becomes effective as of the date of the vote, unless otherwise specified by the Board in requesting such vote.
 No PPC vote taken prior to final board action will be considered effective to make a policy change.